smonge88/MLB-Postseason-Teams-Prediction/README.md

 # MLB-Postseason-Teams-Prediction

-Archivos dentro de la carpeta zip del proyecto:
-	_init_.py
-	Dockerfile
-	build_image.sh
-	run_image.sh
-	load_jupyter.sh
-	run_image_db.sh
-	psqlread.py
-	psqlread.sh
-	postgresql-42.2.14.jar
-	main_1.py
-	main_2.py
-	main_3.py
-	main_1.sh
-	main_2.sh
-	main_3.sh
-	functions.py
-	conftest.py
-	test_functions.py
-	Notebook Modelos ML.ipynb
-	Folder: Files
-	Folder: Reference Files
-Creación de los contenedores en Docker:
-1. Descargar y descomprimir el zip en un directorio local.
-2. Abrir el command prompt de su computadora y accesar la dirección en la que guardó la carpeta descomprimida.
-3. Construir la imagen utilizando el comando < docker build --tag proyecto_samuel . >.
-4. Correr la imagen, creando su respectivo contenedor con el comando < docker run -p 8888:8888 -i -t proyecto_samuel /bin/bash >.
-Este será el contenedor donde se correrá tanto los archivos main.py como posteriormente, el Notebook de Jupyter con el programa de los modelos de ML.
-5. Crear la imagen y correr el contenedor para la base de datos de postgres con el comando < docker run --name proy-samuel-db -e POSTGRES_PASSWORD=testPassword -p 5433:5432 -d postgres >.
-La contraseña para escribir y leer desde la base de datos creada, será testPassword.
-6. Revisar que ambos contenedores se hayan creado correctamente y estén en ejecución.
-Ejecución del código principal en los contenedores:
-Para este proyecto, el programa “main.py” se dividió en 3 secuencias diferentes (main_1, main_2, main_3).
-Los 3 programas construyen el dataframe que se abrirá en Jupyter posteriormente y que se utilizará para desarrollar los modelos de ML.
-La primera secuencia crea un dataframe que comprende un set de datos que va desde el 2021 al 2016 (sin incluir el 2020).
-La segunda secuencia uno que va desde el 2015 al 2011 y la tercera secuencia trabaja con los datasets del 2010 al 2006, formando así la tercera parte del dataframe principal.
-Cada uno de estos main, lee los archivos que se encuentran agrupados por año en carpetas distintas dentro del folder de Files.
-Por lo tanto, Files, se compone de 15 carpetas  que van desde el 2021 al 2006.
-Donde cada carpeta contiene 7 archivos csv cada una:
-	DS1: Team Batting Stats (tbat_year) --> 30 equipos x 29 columnas atributos de bateo.
-	DS2: Players Batting Stats (pbat_year) --> ~1700 bateadores x 31 columnas atributos de bateo.
-	DS3: Team Pitching Stats (tpit_year) --> 30 equipos x 36 columnas atributos de pitcheo.
-	DS4: Players Pitching Stats (ppit_year) --> ~1100 bateadores x 36 columnas atributos de pitcheo.
-	DS5: Team Fielding Stats (tfie_year) --> 30 equipos x 19 columnas atributos de fildeo.
-	DS6: Team Miscellaneous Stats (tmis_year) --> 30 equipos x 16 columnas atributos misceláneos.
-	DS7: Team Postseason Status (post_year) --> 30 equipos x 2 columnas atributos (abreviatura del equipo y etiqueta de clasificación a Postemporada).
-Más allá de los archivos por año que cada uno de los programas “main” lee, no hay diferencias en cuanto al código.
-Primero llama a la función “build_df_year” para cada crear un dataframe con todos los atributos de interés por año y procesarlos según los criterios que se eligieron como más pertinentes.
-Esta función contiene a su vez 7 funciones que se construyeron para poder generar el dataframe según los requerimientos.
-Luego se crea una lista, donde se van guardando estos dataframes por año.
-Finalmente se ejecuta la función “union_df”, la cual une en un solo dataframe todos los que se agruparon en dicha lista.
-Todas estas funciones mencionadas se encuentran en el archivo functions.py.
-Con tal de guardar este dataframe final y poder accesarlo luego, se emplea la función write que escribe los dataframes generados (df_final1, df_final2 y df_final3) en la base de datos Postgresql que se ejecutó mediante el otro contenedor.
-Luego, a través del Notebook de Jupyter, se leerán dichos dataframes directamente desde la base de datos.
-También se emplea una función de pyspark “write.csv”, que permite crear una carpeta llamada “df_final_part_X”, esto para cada uno de los main.
-Estos archivos también se guardarán en el contenedor del proyecto.
-Siguiendo con la lista de instrucciones para ejecutar el código:
-7. Ejecutar el comando < sh main_1.sh >.
-Este ejecuta la primera secuencia principal del programa (main_1.py).
-Una vez se complete la instrucción, proceder con < sh main_2.sh >.
-De igual forma esperar a que se ejecute la orden y seguir con < sh main_3.sh >.
-Cada uno de estos comandos puede tardar varios minutos en completarse.
-8. Ejecutar el comando < ls > y revisar la creación exitosa de las carpetas df_final_part_1, df_final_part_2 y df_final_part_3.
-A su vez, se recomienda ingresar a cada una con el comando <cd> y comprobar la existencia de los archivos csv correspondientes.
-Recordar que estos traen un nombre alfa-numérico que Spark le asignó.
-Ingreso al código dentro del Notebook de Jupyter:
-9. Regresarse al directorio principal del proyecto mediante <cd ..> e ingresar el comando < sh load_jupyter.sh >.
-10. Copiar el último enlace que se obtenga de la ejecución de la orden, y pegarlo en su navegador de preferencia.
-11. Habiendo ingresado al directorio principal en Jupyter, abrir el archivo ipynb Notebook Modelos ML.
-12. Ejecutar todas las celdas del cuaderno y observar los resultados.
-Es posible que las celdas relacionadas con gráficos o histogramas tarden varios minutos en ejecutarse.
-Ejecución de las pruebas unitarias:
-13. En la ventana de la terminal ya en ejecución, salirse del Notebook de Jupyter mediante crtl+c.
-14. Una vez estando de regreso en el directorio principal del contenedor en el que se ha venido trabajando, ejecutar el comando <pytest> o bien <pytest -vv> para tener más información de las pruebas realizadas.
-Se trata de 10 pruebas unitarias y todas están alojadas en el archivo test_functions.py.
+(Note: The Files folder with the entry data is not included in this repo.)

+**Docker cointainers creation:**
+1. Download and unzip the zip file into a local directory.
+2. Open the command prompt on your computer and navigate to the directory where you saved the unzipped folder.
+3. Build the image using the command < docker build --tag project_samuel . >.
+4. Run the image, creating its respective container with the command < docker run -p 8888:8888 -i -t project_samuel /bin/bash >.
+This will be the container where both the main.py files and later the Jupyter Notebook with the ML model program will run.
+5. Create the image and run the container for the postgres database with the command < docker run --name proy-samuel-db -e POSTGRES_PASSWORD=testPassword -p 5433:5432 -d postgres >.
+The password to write to and read from the created database will be testPassword.
+6. Check that both containers have been created correctly and are running.

+**Main code execution on the containers:**
+For this project, the program "main.py" was divided into 3 different sequences (main_1, main_2, main_3).
+The 3 programs build the dataframe that will be opened in Jupyter later and that will be used to develop the ML models.
+The first sequence creates a dataframe that comprises a dataset from 2021 to 2016 (excluding 2020, COVID shortened-season).
+The second sequence creates one that goes from 2015 to 2011 and the third sequence works with the datasets from 2010 to 2006, thus forming the third part of the main dataframe.
+Each of these mains reads the files that are grouped by year in different folders inside the Files folder.

+Therefore, Files consists of 15 folders ranging from 2021 to 2006.
+Each folder contains 7 csv files:
+- DS1: Team Batting Stats (tbat_year) --> 30 teams x 29 columns batting attributes.
+- DS2: Players Batting Stats (pbat_year) --> ~1700 batters x 31 columns batting attributes.
+-	DS3: Team Pitching Stats (tpit_year) --> 30 teams x 36 columns batting attributes.
+-	DS4: Players Pitching Stats (ppit_year) --> ~1100 batters x 36 columns pitching attributes.
+-	DS5: Team Fielding Stats (tfie_year) --> 30 teams x 19 columns fielding attributes.
+-	DS6: Team Miscellaneous Stats (tmis_year) --> 30 teams x 16 columns miscellaneous attributes.
+-	DS7: Team Postseason Status (post_year) --> 30 teams x 2 column attributes (team abbreviation and Postseason classification tag).

+Beyond the year files that each of the "main" programs reads, there are no differences in terms of the code.
+First, it calls the "build_df_year" function to create a dataframe with all the attributes of interest per year and process them according to the selected criteria.
+This function contains 7 functions that were built to generate the dataframe according to the requirements.

+Then, a list is created, where these dataframes are saved by year.
+Finally, the "union_df" function is executed, which merges all the dataframes grouped in that list into a single dataframe.
+All these mentioned functions are located in the "functions.py" file.

+In order to save this final dataframe and access it later, the "write" function is used to write the generated dataframes (df_final1, df_final2, and df_final3) to the Postgresql database that was executed through the other container.
+Then, through the Jupyter Notebook, these dataframes will be read directly from the database.
+A pyspark function "write.csv" is also used, which allows creating a folder called "df_final_part_X", for each of the main programs.
+These files will also be saved in the project container.

+Continuing with the list of instructions to run the code:
+7. Run the command "sh main_1.sh".
+This executes the first main sequence of the program (main_1.py).
+Once the instruction is complete, proceed with "sh main_2.sh".
+Similarly, wait for the command to execute and continue with "sh main_3.sh".
+Each of these commands can take several minutes to complete.
+8. Run the command "ls" and check the successful creation of the df_final_part_1, df_final_part_2, and df_final_part_3 folders.
+It is also recommended to enter each folder using the "cd" command and check the existence of the corresponding csv files.
+Remember that these files have an alphanumeric name assigned by Spark.

+Entering the Jupyter Notebook:
+9. Go back to the main project directory using "cd .." and enter the command "sh load_jupyter.sh".
+10. Copy the last link obtained from executing the command and paste it into your preferred browser.
+11. Once inside the main directory in Jupyter, open the "ipynb Notebook Modelos ML" file.
+12. Run all the cells in the notebook and observe the results.
+It's possible that the cells related to graphs or histograms may take several minutes to execute.

+Unitary tests:
+13. In the running terminal window, exit Jupyter Notebook using "ctrl+c".
+14. Once back in the main directory of the container where you have been working, run the command "pytest" or "pytest -vv" to get more information about the tests performed.
+There are 10 unit tests, and all of them are located in the "test_functions.py" file.